lvreynoso/Call-Routing-Project/README.md

 Memory used: 855.34 mb
 ```

-The cost gets way slower for larger files!
+The cost gets too expensive for larger files!

 ## Scenario 2: A list of Route Costs to check
 File: scenario2.py